weecology/forecasting-course/content/lessons/species-distribution-models/instructor_notes.md

 > How (generally) do species distribution models work?

-* Model relationship between species occurence and environment and use to predict species presence at unsampled places and times
+* Model relationship between species occurrence and environment and use to predict species presence at unsampled places and times

 > What is the distinction between environmental & geographic space?